Festival of Tabernacles 2021

 Please book your own accommodation.

 Kendal has many Hotels and Guest Houses as well as a number of self-catering establishments within the area.
-More information with regard to available accommodation can be found at:
+More information with regard what to do can be found at:

 The nearest hotel to Stricklandgate House is the Premier Inn Kendal Central.
 It is a few minutes walk away from the meeting hall.